Shared Autonomy via Variable Impedance Control and Virtual Potential Fields for Encoding Human Demonstration: Methods

 We compute the rotation matrix $\mathbf{R}(t) \in \mathbb{R}^{3 \times 3}$ using the Rodrigues' rotation formula \cite{DAI2015144}, which aligns the scaled 3D motion with the desired endpoint, i.e. the vectors $\mathbf{x}_{\rm d}^{\rm{T_{\rm d}}} - \mathbf{x}_{\rm d}^{1}$ and $\mathbf{x}_{\rm goal}(t) - \mathbf{x}_{\rm start}(t)$ are aligned.
 From the scaling and rotation operation, the transformation of the position follows as The linear velocities are scaled and rotated such that they are consistent with the transformed positions in (\ref{eq:scaint}).
 The end-effector orientation \(\boldsymbol{\theta}_{\rm d}(t)\) and angular velocities $\dot{\boldsymbol{\theta}}_{\rm d}$ are not transformed.
 Deviations of the end-effector from the desired trajectory due to external perturbations are compensated by feedback velocities that attract to the nearest point on that trajectory.
 The index \( \mathrm{i_{\text{min}}}(t) \in \left[1,\rm{T_{\rm d}}\right]\) of the closest point from the demonstration to the current position is determined as The spatial \textit{kd}-tree algorithm can be employed to minimize execution time when finding the closest point \cite{ram2019revisiting}.
 The linear and angular feedback velocities are given by Here $\boldsymbol{\Lambda}_{\rm L}\in\mathbb{R}^{3 \times 3}$ and $\boldsymbol{\Lambda}_{\rm A}\in\mathbb{R}^{3 \times 3}$ are positive definite feedback gains.
 These feedback velocities guide the end-effector toward the desired trajectory, but they do not guarantee tracking of the trajectory.
 Therefore, feed-forward velocities are introduced to aid tracking.
 The linear and angular feed-forward velocities are In the absence of obstacles, feedback velocities contribute to the convergence of the end-effector toward the desired trajectories, while the feedforward velocities facilitate the motion to the desired goal point.
 However, during trajectory generation, avoiding obstacles is crucial.
 To ensure this, velocities to bypass obstacles are computed as \( \mathbf{v}_{\rm obs}(t) = \mathbf{v}_{\rm r}(t) + \mathbf{v}_{\rm g}(t), \) where \(\mathbf{v}_{\rm r}(t)\) are repulsion velocities from the obstacle, pushing the robot away from the obstacle, and \(\mathbf{v}_{\rm g}(t)\) are guidance velocities, which help to guide the robot during the obstacle avoidance.
 To simplify the calculations, obstacles in this paper are represented by bounding spheres.
 We define \(\mathbf{n}_{\rm o}(t) \in \mathbb{R}^{3}\) as the normal vector to the obstacle bounding sphere where \(\mathbf{x}_{\rm obs}(t)\in\mathbb{R}^3\) is the centre of the obstacle.
-The repulsion velocity is directed in the normal direction away from the surface of the bounding sphere where \(\lambda_{\rm obs}(\mathbf{x},\mathbf{x}_{\rm obs}) \in \mathbb{R}^{+} \) is a state-dependent positive gain that increases in the vicinity of the obstacle
+The repulsion velocity is directed in the normal direction away from the surface of the bounding sphere where \(\lambda_{\rm obs}(\mathbf{x},\mathbf{x}_{\rm obs}) \in \mathbb{R}^{+} \) is a state-dependent positive gain that increases in the vicinity of the obstacle Here the radius of the obstacle is denoted as $r\in\mathbb{R}$.
+The guidance velocities make it possible to give a preference for the obstacle avoidance movement by setting a desired avoidance direction The vector $\mathbf{v}_{\rm proj}(t) \in \mathbb{R}^{3}$ consists of $\mathbf{v}_{\rm{ff}}(t)$ and a desired direction vector $\mathbf{v}_{\rm{dir}}$, which are projected onto the plane orthogonal to $\mathbf{n}_{\rm o}(t)$ The dot product of two vectors is denoted as $\left\langle \cdot,\cdot \right\rangle$.
+The desired direction vector $\mathbf{v}_{\rm{dir}}$ is selected manually, e.g. in the direction of the z-axis of the world frame to avoid the obstacle by moving over it.
+The guidance gain $k_g(t)\in \{0,1\}$ activates the guidance velocity if the angle between the normal vector to the obstacle bounding sphere and the feed-forward velocity is bigger than $\ang{90}$ If the angle between the vectors is less than $\ang{90}$, the system effectively navigates past obstacles and onto the desired path by combining feed-forward, feedback, and obstacle-repulsion velocities.
+This is facilitated by the positive feedback mechanism described by (\ref{obsavoid}).